 Treatments and drugsBy Mayo Clinic staff

-Like most smokers, you've probably made at least one recent, serious attempt to stop.
-You may be feeling discouraged about trying again.
-But it's rare to succeed on your first attempt to stop smoking — especially if you try to do it without help.
-You're much more likely to succeed if you use treatments that have been proved effective.
-Medications and counseling both work.
-Combining these approaches makes it even more likely to work.
+Like most smokers, you've probably made at least one serious attempt to stop.
+But it's rare to stop smoking on your first attempt — especially if you try to do it without help.
+You're much more likely to stop if you use medications and counseling, which have both been proved effective, especially in combination.

-Most people who want to stop smoking can benefit from a medication.
-But if you're pregnant or breast-feeding, you smoke fewer than 10 cigarettes a day or you're under age 18, talk to your doctor before taking any over-the-counter nicotine replacement products.
+If you're pregnant or breast-feeding, you smoke fewer than 10 cigarettes a day, or you're under age 18, talk to your doctor before taking any over-the-counter nicotine replacement products.

 Nicotine replacement therapy

 Nicotine replacement therapy gives you nicotine without the other harmful chemicals in tobacco smoke.
 Many people mistakenly believe that nicotine causes cancer, but that's not the case.